 Somewhat more complex than home pregnancy tests for women, these DIY kits are great if you’re confident and comfortable enough around your goats not to balk at taking blood samples.

-Assuming you have veterinarian skills that put mine to shame, you can pick up a BioPRYN Early Pregnancy Detection Kit for around $50.
+Assuming you have veterinarian skills that put mine to shame, you can pick up a BioPRYN Early Pregnancy Detection Kit.
 This will give you enough syringes to test 12 goats, although you’ll have to send these off to an affiliate lab to get the results.

 This has nothing to do with dogs, by the way, but to do with the size and shape of your doe’s vulva.

 Most does’ vulvas will start to loosen and swell days before they give birth but that won’t get you much time to prepare, nor is it an accurate sign of pregnancy.
 Young females pregnant for the first time may show little to no swelling until just hours before kidding.